George Richardson Memorial Trophy: 1951 series

-CAHA vice-president W. B. George oversaw the Barrie Flyers versus Quebec Citadels series for the George Richardson Memorial Trophy, to represent Eastern Canada in the 1951 Memorial Cup playoffs.
-When the Citadels refused to play game five in Barrie, George gave them an ultimatum to play or forfeit the series.
+CAHA vice-president W. B. George oversaw the Barrie Flyers versus Quebec Citadelles series for the George Richardson Memorial Trophy, to represent Eastern Canada in the 1951 Memorial Cup playoffs.
+When the Citadelles refused to play game five in Barrie, George gave them an ultimatum to play or forfeit the series.
 Quebec decided to play too late to arrive by train, but arrived half an hour late after flying.
 George scheduled game seven on neutral ice at Maple Leaf Gardens, despite protests from Flyers' coach Hap Emms who claimed that his team only agreed to resume the series if game seven was played in Barrie.

 1971 series

 Ontario Hockey Association (OHA) president Tubby Schmalz announced that teams from the OHA and the Quebec Major Junior Hockey League would not play against any team from the Western Canada Hockey League (WCHL) for the 1971 Memorial Cup, due to disagreements over travel allowances given to team at the Memorial Cup and the higher number of over-age players allowed on WCHL rosters.
 He said that plans for an Eastern Canada series for the Richardson Trophy would go ahead.
 That made the 1971 Richardson Cup a potential national championship.

 The final Richardson Trophy in 1971 was played between the Quebec Remparts and the St. Catharines Black Hawks, and was controversial due to violence and off-ice disputes causing its abandonment before completion.
 The series was played when tensions were high between Anglophone Canadians and Francophone nationalists, and featured future NHL stars Guy Lafleur and Marcel Dionne.
 The series was intended to be best-of-seven, but ended after five games with the Remparts leading three games to two.
 St. Catharines refused to return to Quebec City due to violence that occurred after game four, and threats from the Front de libération du Québec against its players.
 CAHA president Earl Dawson declared the series over when no further compromise could be reached.
 The Quebec Remparts ultimately accepted the challenge by the Western Canada champion Edmonton Oil Kings to play for the Memorial Cup.